USA F5J Team Selects and World Championships News

 - The top 3 pilots from the juniors and seniors will comprise the USA WC team (i.e. 3 seniors, 3 juniors).

-Early in the year of the TS event the committee chairman will start another RC Groups thread on the Team Selects.
-That will be the signal to clubs that are interested to prepare and send in their bids (proposals).
+Early in the year of the TS event the committee chairman starts a new RC Groups thread on the Team Selects.
+That is the signal to clubs that are interested to prepare and send in their bids (proposals).

 If you have any questions ask any of the F5 committee members.
 Thanks.